 Yes how irritating of Laura to advise us in, er, October that we should have been taking salvia cuttings in August.
 It’s reminiscent of the 1970s when she’d inform me that if I’d wanted to go on the school trip I should have submitted the form three weeks earlier.

-When I lived in the Highlands, and had only a decaying cold frame in a dark and damp hole by way of protection, I was amazed at how effective it proved just to pot up plants and pull them in close to the house.
-Huddled against a south-facing wall I overwintered things like Chatham Island forget-me-knot and melianthus, but being inland this was very dependent on the type of winter it was.
+Never mind the faff of taking cuttings, even here in the Highlands of Scotland, I have been amazed at how effective it is just to pull your pots in close to the house.
+Huddled against a south-facing wall I’ve overwintered things like Chatham Island forget-me-knot and melianthus, although, to be fair, it is very dependent on the type of winter it was.

 But I’m not sure Elaine’s division suggestion is much of a solution either.
-Many of us don’t have space for MORE of a plant – unlike her we aren’t bent on laying the Cherbourg peninsula under cultivation.
-I just want what I’ve got, to survive in my current Scottish coastal location where horticultural fleece is as effective as a bride’s veil on a roller coaster.
+Many of us don’t have space for MORE of a plant – frankly I have more of a challenge to contain what I’ve already got.
+I just want to hang onto what I’ve got in a location where horticultural fleece is as effective as a bride’s veil on a roller coaster.